 Next, road walk.

 Ah, the Mangamuka Dairy.
 Just in time.
 This is the local hangout.
-Richard and Jane caught up and the phones are charging.
+Richard and Jane catch up and the phones are charging.

 A farmer comes down to the gate with a dog perched on back of a 4×4.
 He tells me she’s called Penelope.
 When I say her name, she leaps off to come for a hello, until he calls her back to work, barking in the cows to milk.
 Another fellow comes by in a motorbike; muddy boots, shorts.
 He’s a Milk Sharer.
 Owns the cattle and borrowing the land.
 Woofers would be those working the land for a week’s pay and rent.